 Most anticipated COVID-19 drug, remdesivir cleared for use in severe cases

-New Delhi, June 02: The use of anti-viral medication, remdesivir for the treatment of suspected or laboratory confirmed COVID-19 cases has been cleared by India's top drug regulatory body.
+New Delhi, June 02: The use of anti-viral medication, remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 cases has been cleared by India's top drug regulatory body.

-One of the most closely watched drug in the global clinical trials, remdesivir was approved by the Drug Controller General of India for administration as part of a maximum five day regimen, reports say.
+One of the most closely watched drugs in the global clinical trials, remdesivir was approved by the Drug Controller General of India for administration as part of a maximum five day regimen, reports say.

 The drug is manufactured by the American biopharma giant, Gilead Sciences.
 It would be imported by the Mumbai based Klineria Global Services from the manufacturing sites of Gilead.